 At least now you have a scientific reason to explain why you hate cilantro.

-Specifically, at least 90% of people in China have an issue processing and digesting dairy!
-Given this fact, people are less likely to even try to start eating cheese in their food, even from a young age, because there is such a high risk their body will not be able to deal with it.
-They never get hooked by cheese's addictive qualities, and so they never gain the rabid need for cheese that many Caucasians do.
+Specifically, at least 90% of people in China have an issue processing and digesting dairy.
+Given this fact, people there are less likely to even try to start eating cheese in their food, even from a young age.
+They don't get hooked by cheese's addictive qualities, so they never gain the rabid need for cheese that many Caucasians do.

 Russians Are Great Drinkers, Genetically

-People from Russia have a different genetic makeup that even people from nearby parts of Europe, and their genes are better at codifying the ferments that oxidize alcohol.
+People from Russia have a different genetic makeup that people from even nearby parts of Europe, and their genes are better at codifying the ferments that oxidize alcohol.
 This means that they are simply more resistant to the effects of heavy drinking, so they don't act like blithering idiots after a drink or two.
-Of course, the Russian liver still takes a hit from long term alcohol abuse, of course, but in the short term, they're simply better at holding their liquor.
+Of course, the Russian liver still takes a hit from long-term alcohol abuse.
+But in the short term, they're simply better at holding their liquor.

-In other words, don't go shot-for-shot with a Russian...unless you're Russian.
+In other words, don't go shot-for-shot with a Russian - unless you're Russian.

-In Latin cultures, spicy foods are often introduced to children when they're fairly young, even in the form of candy, combined with sweets.
-This exposure to spice actually strengthens the nerve endings in the mouth through desensitization, making them more able to eat spicy stuff later in life.
+In Latin cultures, spicy foods are often introduced to children when they're fairly young, even in the form of candy.
+This exposure to spice actually strengthens the nerve endings in the mouth through desensitization, making people more able to eat spicy stuff later in life.
 This may also be helped by genes that already exist, predisposing people in Latin cultures to be able to handle the heat.